WesUnwin/redux-rest-client/README.md

 }
 ```

-Example: The below rest client keeps its records sorted by by the createdAt field.
+Example:  To keep the list of records ordered by the createdAt field:

 ```
 class Messages extends ReduxRESTClient {